 - Cloud Infrastructure-as-a-Service (IAAS) Providers for Industry Leverage

 - A distributed disaster-resistant infrastructure across multiple data centers

 - Automated leverage system development processes to ensure consistently secure systems are built

 - Encrypted network connectivity internally and externally

 As a payment transaction processor, Stripe is subject to a multitude of industry and global regulatory standards.
-To assist in managing these obligations, Stripe maintains a Security Compliance programme that helps identify, track, and support the many different information security requirements to which it is subject.
-Stripe's information security compliance programme obtains and maintains third-party certifications, for example:
+To assist in managing these obligations, Stripe maintains a Security Compliance program that helps identify, track, and support the many different information security requirements to which it is subject.
+Stripe's information security compliance program obtains and maintains third-party certifications, for example: